irtaza-khan/QCanvas/README.md

 - **OpenQASM 3.0 Integration**: Standardized intermediate representation
 - **Extensible Architecture**: Plugin-based system for adding new frameworks

+> **Note**: The frontend React application is currently marked as TODO and needs to be implemented.
+The backend API and quantum processing components are fully functional and documented.

 ## 🏗️ Architecture

 ```